Montana Teachers Dual Credit Incentive Program

 What are transfer courses?

 These are courses that are designed to transfer widely throughout the MUS system.
-They are sometimes referred to as Gen. Ed Core courses.
-Transfer courses are those that are a fundamental component of a college education, and part of building academically well rounded students.
+They are sometimes referred to as Gen. Ed/Core courses.
+Transfer courses are those that are a fundamental component of a University education, and part of building academically well rounded students.
 The transferability of the courses allows students to complete general coursework anywhere in the MUS and take it with them to be applied towards their graduation requirements at the college where they complete their degree.

 Examples of transfer courses are College Writing I and II-WRIT101/201, College Algebra M121, Calculus M171, Principals of Living Systems-BIO160, Interpersonal Communications-COMX115, Intro to Psychology-PSYX 100, Intro to Sociology-SOCI 101, Intro to Lit-LIT 110, etc. Note that this list is in no way inclusive.
 Generally, transfer program courses are not yet focused on a particular major or degree program, they are general.